x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 > [!NOTE]
 > Outlook for Android supports bi-directional contact synchronization.
 However, if a user edits a field in the native contacts app that is restricted (such as the **Notes** field), then that data will not synchronize back into Outlook for Android.

-## Deploying configuration scenarios with Intune for enrolled devices
+## Deploying configuration scenarios with Microsoft Endpoint Manager for enrolled devices

-The Intune portal enables administrators to easily deploy these settings to Outlook for iOS and Android via App Configuration Policies.
+Microsoft Endpoint Manager enables administrators to easily deploy these settings to Outlook for iOS and Android via App Configuration Policies.

 The following steps allow you to create an app configuration policy.
 After the configuration policy is created, you can assign its settings to groups of users.